 Ph.D. in Gerontology

-The crown jewel of our School and the ultimate attainment for a gerontological education, our Ph.D. program attracts the highest caliber of students worldwide.
+The ultimate attainment for a gerontological education, our Ph.D. program attracts the highest caliber of students worldwide.
 In fact, we created the world’s first Ph.D. in gerontology!

 Our Ph.D. program provides students with the skills for securing an independent career in the field of aging.
 The USC Davis School of Gerontology and the USC Andrus Gerontology Center offer the opportunity to work closely with faculty on research and publications, participate in colloquia, attend and present at meetings of national organizations, acquire teaching experience and to begin developing an academic, personal and professional network that will serve you your entire career.